anyarcherty/Adult-Census-Income/README.md

 #### Purpose:

-  This project is to predict, as accurately as possible which category, either 50K+ or 50K-, that a person’s salary lies in.
+  This project is to predict a person's salary lies in either 50K+ or 50K-.

 #### 1.1 Data Extraction